 You will be given an opportunity to ask any questions you might have at the end of the interview.
 Use this opportunity to explore areas you are unclear on.
 It is a good idea to think up a question or two beforehand that you can ask at this point to show that you are interested in the school and the role.

 Question bank for teaching assistants

-Practice answering these questions with a friend, and ask for feedback.
-Remember that the aim is to demonstrate your skills and experience and to help your interviewers get to know you and understand why you’d make a great teaching assistant.
+Practise answering these questions with a friend and ask for feedback.
+Remember that the aim is to demonstrate your skills and experience, and to help your interviewers get to know you and understand why you’d make a great teaching assistant.